wwkimball/wwkimball-postfix/README.md

 ### Foreword

-The author of this module has long promoted a line of thinking that builds off of **Infrastructure As Code** into **Infrastructure As Data**.
-With Hiera and modules like this, you can express your entire enterprise infrastructure purely as data without any more code for you to write or manage (not even antiquated roles/profiles).
+The original author of this module has long promoted a line of thinking that builds off of **Infrastructure As Code** into **Infrastructure As Data**.
+With Hiera and modules like this, end-users can simply import the code they need and then fully express their entire enterprise infrastructure purely as data without any more code to write or support (not even antiquated roles/profiles).
 As such, all examples in this document and the module's in-file documentation are presented strictly as YAML.

 #### Table of Contents